-Regulators must have it wrong.
-Presumably, the regulators are asking organisations to do the wrong things.
+At first, the above seems easy to answer: Regulators must have it wrong.
+Presumably, the regulators are asking organizations to do the wrong things.

 And that’s exactly what innovative, risk-reducing solutions do.

-Even as recently as 2017, solutions that demonstrably changed behaviour and truly reduced human cyber risk were rare.
+So why do compliance-only solutions remain so prominent?
+The answer lies in security awareness training history.
+Even as early as 2017, solutions that demonstrably changed behaviour and truly reduced human cyber risk were rare.

+Cyber crime wasn’t exactly new.
+But the market was behind the times.
 Breaches of Equifax magnitude were making headlines.
-Organisations wanted to arm their people with security training.
+Organizations wanted to arm their people with security training.
 Regulators were encouraging the same thing.
-So organisations relied on their existing Learning Management System (LMS) vendors for support.
+So organizations relied on their existing Learning Management System (LMS) vendors for support.

-The LMS vendors were comfortable with designing compliance-focused training solutions.
+The LMS vendors were comfortable with designing compliance-focused training platforms and solutions.
 They already offered things like Health and Safety and Anti-money Laundering training.

-The cyber security training was developed by training specialists rather than security, psychology, behavioural change and data science specialists.
+There was just one problem.
+The cyber security training was developed by training specialists rather than security, psychology, behavioral change and data science specialists.

-Unfortunately, most people subjected to the training hated it, and it failed to change security behaviours and cultures.
+From a compliance perspective, the LMS security awareness training was perfect.
+It helped organizations be “compliant”.
+Unfortunately, most people subjected to the training platform hated it, and it failed to change security behaviors and cultures.

-And that meant organisations’ human cyber risk didn’t reduce.
+And that meant organizations’ human cyber risk didn’t reduce.
 Threats scaled.
 And the breaches continued.

 The rise of risk-reducing “ABC” solutions

-With cyber threats mounting, CISOs began to get the message out: “Compliance” was a minimum requirement.
-Organisations needed to focus on risk-reduction.
+With phishing and cyber threats mounting, CISOs began to get the message out: “Compliance” was a minimum requirement.
+Organizations needed to focus on risk-reduction.

 This was supposed to be about managing and reducing risk.
-They needed to advance improvements in security Awareness, Behaviour and Culture (ABC) simultaneously.
+They needed to advance improvements in security Awareness, Behavior and Culture (ABC) simultaneously.

-Thanks to a focus on science and data (we’ll go ahead and plug CybSafe here), the new solutions demonstrably reduced human cyber risk.
+Thanks to a focus on science and data (we’ll go ahead and plug CybSafe here) rather than simple phishing simulations, the new solutions demonstrably reduced human cyber risk.

-But still, compliance-only training refuses to die.
+But still, compliance-only information security awareness training refuses to die.

-Why does compliance-only training live on?
+Why does compliance-only cybersecurity awareness training live on?

 To be clear, we are now certain organisations no longer have to rely on compliance-only security training from their Learning Management Systems.

-Today, some security professionals care enough about their users to do more than compliance-only security training, but they don’t consider the additional battle of rationalisation one worth fighting.
+Today, some security professionals care enough about their users to do more than compliance-only security awareness training modules, but they don’t consider the additional battle of rationalization one worth fighting.

 Plus, just a shred of doubt in an innovative solution’s ability to meet compliance requirements probably justifies the use of two solutions in the mind of the security professionals.